Coursework and research training in your program

 Research integrity and ethics modules

-The research integrity modules include Research Integrity and Intellectual Property (IP).
-They provide information on ensuing your research is ethical and responsible and data management, as well as introducing you to relevant RMIT policies and processes.
+The Research Integrity Training and Education (RITE) modules provide information on ensuing your research is ethical and responsible and data management, as well as introducing you to relevant RMIT policies and processes.

 The RITE online modules are compulsory for all new HDR candidates and must be completed prior to Confirmation of Candidature.
 They are not for credit and you do not need to enrol into them when you select courses during online enrolment.